verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] Fuckable in an emergency
 - [ ] it’s a good self confidence boost to remember that you still have value in the sexual marketplace despite being tied down to some chump
 - [ ] Personal life?
 Best not to have one.
+- [ ] Audacity will get you so much further than talent ever will